Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Ancilla-train algorithm

 The first gate sequence of the Trotter Unitary, $U_m^{1/2}$, can be implemented with existing Hamiltonian simulation techniques \cite{Lloyd1996,Berry2005EfficientQA,Low2017,cubitt2018universal,Watkins2022TimeDependentHS,Bosse2024EfficientAP,Berry2020timedependent}.
 The bath propagator, $V_m$, is itself a product of commuting unitaries that each are generated by coupling $S$ to a single qubit in $\cA$: with

-where $t^{(0)}_{mn}\coloneq\max(t_{m-1},\xi_n-\tau_c)$ and $t^{(1)}_{mn}=\min(t_m,\xi_n+\tau_c)$ denote the boundaries of the integration domain, accounting both for the restriction from a finite $\tau_c$ and from the bounds of the time interval corresponding to the Trotter step.
+where $t^{(0)}_{mn}\coloneq\max(t_{m-1},\xi_n-\tau_{\rm c})$ and $t^{(1)}_{mn}\coloneqq\min(t_m,\xi_n+\tau_{\rm c})$. $t^{(0/1)}_{mn}$ denote the boundaries of the integration domain, accounting both for the restriction from a finite $\tau_{\rm c}$ and from the bounds of the time interval corresponding to the Trotter step.
 Note that for local or quasilocal $S$, $V_{mn}$ can be efficiently compiled to a finite sequence of quantum gates, and may even be classically tractable.
 Thus, we expect the compilation of $V_{mn}$ to generically be low-cost.

-In Appendix~\ref{app: errors} we show that the ATA is guaranteed to return the true system evolution to any nonzero target accuracy, $\varepsilon$, for $\Delta \xi$, $\tau_c$, and $\DT$ chosen sufficiently small.
-We establish this result by combining the discussion in Sec.~\ref{sec:results} with an error bound for second-order Trotterization of time-evolution ~\cite{Huyghebaert_1990}.
-Our bound assumes a time-independent system Hamiltonian, $H_\cS(t)=H_\cS$\footnote{For time-dependent $H_\cS(t)$, the second-order Trotter error is significantly more complicated \cite{Huyghebaert_1990}.}, but we expect generalization to time-dependent Hamiltonians is straightforward.
+In Appendix~\ref{app: errors} we show that the ATA returns the true system evolution to any nonzero target accuracy, $\varepsilon$, for $\Delta \xi$, $1/\tau_{\rm c}$, and $\DT$ chosen sufficiently small.
+We establish this result by combining the discussion in Sec.~\ref{sec:results} with an error bound for second-order Trotterization of {the} time-evolution ~\cite{Huyghebaert_1990}.
+Our bound assumes a time-independent system Hamiltonian, $H_{\rm S}(t)=H_\cS$~\footnote{For time-dependent $H_{\rm S}(t)$, the second-order Trotter error is significantly more complicated \cite{Huyghebaert_1990}.}, but we expect generalization to time-dependent Hamiltonians is straightforward.
 Specifically, we show that the output trajectory of the ATA is guaranteed to reproduce the true system evolution to a given (relative) target accuracy $\varepsilon$,

 provided